FreymundDeveloper/CSV-Data-Finder/README.md

 ## Running the app

+**Obs 1**: The application starts to present slowness and malfunction problems in files with approximately 10000 items and a high variety of fields.
+For use with large-scale data, improvements are necessary;

-**Obs**: When finishing the application, an abnormal number of confirmation messages appear in the terminal, this is due to a problem present in the "concurrently" library itself used.
+**Obs 2**: When finishing the application, an abnormal number of confirmation messages appear in the terminal, this is due to a problem present in the "concurrently" library itself used.

 ```bash
 # Installation